 Cloudy Nights – Astronomy Forum

 Another good find in this list of the best websites about space is this one.
-If you5809939090_76e67df560_m want to get involved in chatting about your passion rather than simply browse facts, photos and figures, Cloudy Nights is worth a visit.
+If you want to get involved in chatting about your passion rather than simply browse facts, photos and figures, Cloudy Nights is worth a visit.
 There is a beginners’ forum where ‘no question is a silly question’ as well as discussion boards about everything from binoculars and mounts to solar system imaging and astronomy software.
 This website is more for astronomy fans than people who simply want to look at space photos or find out fascinating space facts, but if that’s your thing, it’s well worth a visit because it’s chock-full of astronomy fans keen to share their astronomy photos, tips, projects and astronomy knowledge.

 Photo by NASA’s Marshall Space Flight Center, on Flickr